Tom Corson: 2007-2017: RCA Records

 In 2007, Corson was appointed executive vice president and GM of RCA Records.
 He held a central role in restructuring the company in the wake of a series of mergers.

 In 2011, he was promoted to president and COO of RCA Records by Doug Morris, the CEO of parent company Sony Music Entertainment.
 He was noted for his role in the success of artists including A$AP Rocky, Kelly Clarkson, Miley Cyrus, Foo Fighters, Jennifer Hudson, Dave Matthews Band, Kesha, Kings of Leon, Miguel, P!nk, and Justin Timberlake.

-2017-present: Warner Records
+2017-present: Warner Records, Warner Music Group

 Corson was named co-chairman and COO of Warner Records in December 2017, and led the transition from Warner Bros.
 Records to Warner Records with Aaron Bay-Schuck, Warner's CEO.
-He has worked closely with Andra Day—he executive produced the Academy and Golden Globe-nominated soundtrack for The United States Vs. Billie Holiday—and oversaw the release of albums and singles by Dua Lipa, Saweetie, Bebe Rexha, Josh Groban, The Black Keys and Michael Bublé, among others.
+He has worked closely with Andra Day—he executive produced the academy and Golden Globe-nominated soundtrack for The United States Vs. Billie Holiday—and oversaw the release of albums and singles by Dua Lipa, Saweetie, Bebe Rexha, Josh Groban, The Black Keys and Michael Bublé, among others.
+He was appointed COO of Warner Music Group in July, 2026.